Hungarian Name Generator - Character Names from the Magyar Tradition

 Hungarian Naming Conventions

-Hungarian puts the surname before the given name — a pattern shared with East Asian naming but unusual in Europe.
+Hungarian puts the surname before the given name, a pattern shared with East Asian naming but unusual in Europe.
 Petőfi Sándor (the revolutionary poet) has the family name first: Petőfi is the surname, Sándor is the given name.
 In international contexts, Hungarians often reverse this to the Western order: Sándor Petőfi.
-Traditional Hungarian given names come from three main sources: old Magyar names from before the Christian period (Árpád, after the founder of the dynasty; Gyula, a title-turned-name; Emese, legendary mother of Árpád), Christian names adapted to Hungarian phonology (István for Stephen, János for John, Katalin for Catherine, Erzsébet for Elizabeth), and modern European names adopted with specific Hungarian forms.
-Hungarian name days (*névnap*) are celebrated with the seriousness of birthdays — each day of the calendar has one or more names associated with it, and people celebrate on their name day as a community event.
-The tradition of the name-day celebration maintained Hungarian-language name culture even through political pressures toward Germanization (under Habsburg rule) and Russification (under Soviet influence).
+Traditional Hungarian given names come from three main sources: old Magyar names from before the Christian period (Árpád, after the founder of the dynasty; Gyula, a title-turned-name; Emese, legendary mother of Árpád), Christian names adapted to Hungarian phonology (István for Stephen, János for John, Katalin for Catherine, Erzsébet for Elizabeth), and modern European names adopted into specific Hungarian forms.
+Hungarian name days (*névnap*) are celebrated with the seriousness of birthdays.
+Each day of the calendar carries one or more names, and people mark their name day as a community occasion rather than a private one.
+That tradition kept Hungarian-language name culture intact through sustained pressure toward Germanization under Habsburg rule and Russification under Soviet influence.

 Using the Generator

-For medieval Hungarian settings — the Árpád dynasty (895-1301), the Anjou and Jagiellonian kings, the world of the Battle of Mohács (1526) where the medieval Kingdom of Hungary was effectively ended by Ottoman conquest — names should reflect the Christian-Hungarian tradition: István, László, Béla, Kálmán, Imre (all royal dynasty names), Margit, Erzsébet, Anna.
-For the Austro-Hungarian Empire period (1867-1918) — the Dual Monarchy, Budapest as one of the great European capitals, the golden age of Hungarian culture (Franz Liszt, Bartók, the Vienna Secession with Hungarian artists) — names reflect the Hungarian/Austrian bilingual context.
-A Hungarian aristocrat named Esterházy or Batthyány, their given names functioning in both Magyar and German contexts.
-For contemporary Hungarians in Hungary or in the diaspora, naming has diverged: urban Hungarian names follow modern European trends (Bence, Álmos, Luca, Zsófia), while some families maintain older traditional Hungarian names as identity statements.
-Hungarian naming in Transylvania (Romanian) or Slovakia has its own dynamics of minority maintenance.
+For medieval Hungarian settings, including the Árpád dynasty (895-1301), the Anjou and Jagiellonian kings, and the world of the Battle of Mohács (1526), where the medieval Kingdom of Hungary ended under Ottoman conquest, names drew from the Christian-Hungarian tradition: István, László, Béla, Kálmán, Imre (all royal dynasty names), Margit, Erzsébet, Anna.
+For the Austro-Hungarian Empire period (1867-1918), the Dual Monarchy made Budapest one of the great European capitals, and Hungarian culture reached something like a golden age: Franz Liszt, Bartók, Hungarian artists working alongside the Vienna Secession.
+Names from this period reflect a bilingual Magyar-German context.
+An aristocrat from the Esterházy or Batthyány families would carry given names that worked in both languages, sometimes the same name, sometimes close cognates.
+Contemporary Hungarian naming has split in a few directions.
+Urban names follow modern European trends: Bence, Álmos, Luca, Zsófia.
+Some families use older traditional names as deliberate identity statements.
+Hungarian communities in Transylvania and Slovakia operate under different pressures entirely, where naming becomes part of minority maintenance rather than personal preference.